Romain Grosjean: 2019

-2020
+2020: Final season and accident

 On 19 September 2019, Haas announced that Grosjean would remain with the team for the 2020 season alongside Magnussen.

+Grosjean retired from the first race in Austria and finished thirteenth at the same venue a week later.
+His finish at Styria would prove to be his highest finish for the next six races, when he finished twelfth in Italy and again in Tuscany.
+He scored ninth in Germany for his only points of the season.
+Ahead of the Portuguese Grand Prix, Grosjean announced he and Magnussen were to leave Haas at the end of 2020.

-At the 2020 Bahrain Grand Prix, Grosjean suffered a serious crash on the first lap in which his Haas VF-20 hit a barrier at high speed, splitting the car in half, releasing the fuel and causing a significant fire.
+In what would be his final race, Grosjean suffered a serious crash in the 2020 Bahrain Grand Prix on the first lap in which his Haas VF-20 made contact with the AlphaTauri AT01 of Daniil Kvyat, and hit the barrier at high speed, splitting the car in half, releasing the fuel and causing a significant fire.
 The force and angle of the impact caused the driver's compartment and the front half of the car to be wedged into the barrier, while the rear half was separated from the rest of the vehicle, igniting the car immediately upon impact.

 The impact was measured at 67 g-force.
-He was able to exit the car unaided, and was helped away from the crash scene by Alan van der Merwe and Ian Roberts, with minor burn injuries to his hands and ankles before being airlifted to a nearby military hospital.
+He was able to exit the car unaided after 28 seconds, and was helped away from the crash scene by Alan van der Merwe and Ian Roberts, with minor burn injuries to his hands and ankles before being airlifted to a nearby military hospital.
 The crash caused a red flag for more than an hour to recover the chassis and repair the damaged barrier section.
-The halo-head protective device, introduced in Formula One in 2018, was credited with saving his life: it sheltered Grosjean's head and body from coming into contact with the barrier upon collision.
-Grosjean ultimately missed the last 2 races of the season, and was replaced by Pietro Fittipaldi.
+The halo head-protective device, introduced in Formula One in 2018, was credited with saving his life: it sheltered Grosjean's head and body from coming into contact with the barrier upon collision.
+Grosjean ultimately missed the last two races of the season, and was replaced by Haas reserve driver Pietro Fittipaldi.

-Grosjean's contract with Haas was not renewed after 2020.
 He underwent surgery for his injuries on 16 December.